-Looking For a New Lexus IS C in your area?
+Looking for a Used IS C in your area?

 Have you driven a 2012 Lexus IS C?

 Introduced for 2010, Lexus's specially designed entry-level IS convertible continues into its third year with very minor changes.
 The coin holder has been dropped for 2012, as was the option for run-flat tires, replaced by the option for 18-inch five-spoke wheels with a liquid graphite finish.
 The stability control switch was moved to the left side of the dash, and two of the paint colors were swapped out for a pearlescent gray or red.

 The tiny trunk in the IS C was touched up a bit for this year, too, but it's not what most drivers new to the class would hope.
 Instead of an ivory lining for those 11 cubic feet of cargo space, the trunk now receives a black carpet and no additional space.
 Stowing the top still leaves just enough room for a golf bag—about 2 cubic feet—but letting the sunshine in takes just 20 seconds with the click of a button.

 Some drivers have noticed significant manufacturing inconsistencies and structural weaknesses, alongside a connectivity glitch for some iPhone users.
 Reviews are scarce, but it does appear that any shake, rattle or squeak is an isolated defect in that particular car and not typical of every IS C.

 That said, such quirks are typical of a brand-new platform.
 Lexus redesigned its IS sedan from the ground up to provide the IS C with the structural integrity lost by removing the roof without adding a great deal of weight.
 Although there is definitely still some cowl shake over bumps, the IS C is only 800 pounds heavier than its sedan counterpart and admirably only a half-second slower on every benchmark.